 - Naples ‘Suor Orsola Benincasa

-The libraries of these universities offer the following:
+The libraries and digital facilities of these universities offer the following:

 - the collective Catalogue in linked open data (SHARE Catalogue);

 - the federated search system (information discovery) for integrated access to their respective collections, analog and digital (SHARE Discovery);